dce/davideisinger.com/content/journal/keep-markdown-links-in-order-with-mdrenum/index.md

 [22]: https://github.com/dce/mdrenum/blob/main/src/cli.ts#L7-L18

 This totally works, and I'll say that it's uniquely satisfying to save a document and see the link numbers get instantly reordered properly.
+I've done it probably 100 times in the course of writing this post.

 ---

 Thanks for coming on this journey with me, and if this seems like a tool that might be useful to you, grab it from [GitHub][19] and open an issue if you have any questions.